SageHack/hacklair/content/hacker-legal-handbook.md

 ### Counseling offense that is not committed <a id='counselling-not-commit'></a>

-If you willfully incite, solicit or give any form of advice to anyone with the intention of them committing a crime, you can be found guilty even thought the person didn’t commit it.
+If you willfully incite, solicit or give any form of advice to anyone with the intention of them committing a crime, you can be found guilty even though the person didn’t commit it.

 #### Related laws